6 Steps to Create a Crisis Management Plan

 4. Build the plan.

-Once you’ve determined an effective contingency for each potential crisis, flesh out the plans with relevant stakeholders.
+Once you have determined a contingency for each potential threat, flesh out the plans by working with relevant stakeholders.
 Key employees, such as department heads, can help to provide insight into available resources and potential hurdles.
-For certain crisis scenarios, you may also need input from outside parties, such as contractors and partners that work closely with your business.
+You also may need input from outside parties, such as contractors and partners that work closely with your business.

-As you work your way through the plan, keep in mind any relevant regulatory requirements, and determine how you will continue to meet them, even in the midst of a crisis.
-For example, if your organization must remain compliant with the Health Insurance Portability and Accountability Act of 1996 (HIPAA), be sure to account for this regulation in each crisis scenario.
+In addition, keep in mind any relevant regulatory requirements, and determine how you will continue to meet them, even in the midst of a crisis.
+For example, if your organization must remain compliant with the Health Insurance Portability and Accountability Act of 1996 (HIPAA), be sure to account for this in the crisis response plan.

 5. Familiarize users.

-It’s important that all employees understand their roles during a crisis.
-Remember, stress and panic can make it difficult to remember your role in a crisis response; however, there are two ways to mitigate the effects of stress.
+It is important that all employees understand their roles during a crisis.
+Stress and panic can make it difficult to remember your role in a crisis response.
+However, there are two ways to mitigate the effects of stress.

-First, ensure that your stakeholders have the information they need.
-During the tense moments of a crisis, people require very quick access to straightforward information.
-Consider ways to quickly and effectively distribute a crisis plan, such as through a crisis management app, which includes real-time access to up-to-date documents, incident reporting, contact lists, messaging capabilities, and more.
+First, ensure that your employees have the information they need.
+During the tense moments of a crisis, people require immediate access to straightforward information.
+Consider ways to quickly and effectively distribute a crisis playbook, such as through a crisis management app, which includes real-time access to up-to-date documents, incident reporting, contact lists, messaging capabilities, and collaboration tools.

-Second, be sure to frequently train stakeholders on your crisis management plan.
-Stage regular tests and rehearsals to ensure that every individual is familiar with the plan, can respond confidently, knows where to get additional information, and understands his or her role.
+Second, be sure to frequently train stakeholders on your issue and crisis management plan.
+Stage regular drills and rehearsals to ensure that every individual is familiar with the plan, can respond confidently, knows where to get additional information, and understands his or her role.

 6. Revisit the plan frequently.

 Once your plan is written and approved and has been tested, be sure to revisit it frequently.
-It’s vital to keep the plan up to date, especially as employees join or leave the company, new technologies are implemented, and other changes occur.
-It can be helpful to review and test the plan at least a few times a year to keep the content fresh.
+It is vital to keep the plan up to date, especially as employees join or leave the company, new technologies are implemented, and other changes occur.
+It is helpful to review and test the plan at least annually to keep the content fresh.

-This is another area in which a crisis management app can help.
-The platform automatically pushes all updates to each user’s smartphone, so you can rest assured that all stakeholders have immediate access to the most up-to-date crisis plans available, no matter when they require it.
-So if a PR nightmare or a product recall strikes on a Saturday afternoon, your people still have immediate access to the information they need to activate the appropriate plan right away.
+This is another area in which an issue and crisis management app can help.
+The platform supporting the app automatically pushes all updates to each user’s smartphone, so you can rest assured that all stakeholders have immediate access to the most up-to-date resources, no matter when they require it.
+If a PR nightmare or a product recall strikes on a Saturday afternoon, your team still has immediate access to the information to activate the response.